Deploying behind a gateway server

 About deployment gateways

-Team members should have Edit Deploy Gateways access rights to be able to use the deployment gateway.
+Team members must have Edit Deploy Gateways access rights to be able to use the deployment gateway.

-How to deploy your application behind the gateway server
+How to deploy your application behind a gateway server

 Gateway management is available through toolbelt .